isomerpages/moe-fairfieldsec/_parents/PDLP/Compatible iPad List.md

 permalink: /parents/pdlp/compatible-ipad-list/
 description: ""
 third_nav_title: PDLP
+variant: markdown
 ---
 ### Compatible iPad list

-The school strongly recommends that the iPad is purchased through the school to benefit from the 3-year warranty, 3-year insurance, as well as fortnightly courier service for damaged devices.
+The school strongly recommends that the iPad is purchased through the school to benefit from the 3-year warranty and 3-year insurance.

-Parents who opt not to purchase must ensure that their existing iPads meet the following conditions:
+Parents who opt not to purchase must ensure that their existing iPads meet the following conditions:&nbsp;

-• Compatible with Device Management Application (DMA) software
+•&nbsp;Compatible with Device Management Application (DMA) software&nbsp;

-    Processor: A10 Fusion or better
+&nbsp; &nbsp; Processor: A10 Fusion or better&nbsp;

-    Capacity: 32GB or Higher
+&nbsp; &nbsp; Capacity: 32GB or Higher

-    OS version: iPadOS 15 or higher
+&nbsp; &nbsp; OS version: iPadOS 15 or higher

-• Must have a compatible with stylus and keyboard cover (e.g Apple Pencil, Logitech Ruggedized Combo 3)
+•&nbsp;Must have a compatible stylus and keyboard cover (e.g Apple Pencil, Logitech Ruggedized&nbsp;Combo)

 • DMA must be installed on the iPad